-6. Installation
+Installation

-The X-RSM-SV can be connected to a computer as follows:
+The X-NA-SV can be connected to a computer as follows:

-- 1. Either plug the M8 to D-SUB serial adaptor (X-SDC) into the computer's serial port, or the M8 to USB adaptor (X-USBDC) into one of your computer's USB ports, then attach the device to the adaptor.
+Plug the M8 to USB adaptor (X-USBDC) into one of your computer's USB ports, then attach the device to the adaptor.
 You will want the first device in the chain to be the (X-PIB) so you can inject power outside of the vacuum chamber.
-For the USB adaptor, new computers will often be able to install the necessary drivers automatically when the cable is plugged in for the first time.
-If the computer reports that the driver installation was unsuccessful, you can download the drivers for Windows, Mac, or Linux here.
-Installation instructions and troubleshooting information are available for each operating system here.
 You may need to use a cable extension to reach your computer.
-There is no need to power-down or reboot the computer. - Connect the power plug of your power supply to the power connector of the unit.
-The green LED should light up indicating the unit has power.
+There is no need to power down or reboot the computer.

+Connect the power plug of your power supply to the power connector of the device.
+The green LED should light up indicating the device has power.

-- 3. Additional devices can simply be daisy-chained to the first.
-See Daisy-Chaining Devices below. - 4.
+Additional devices can simply be daisy-chained to the first.
+See Daisy-Chaining Devices below.

 Install software from the Software page.
 For the initial setup, using Zaber Console is recommended.